Fibroids can cause debilitating symptoms like heavy, painful periods, pelvic pressure and frequent urination. They can also cause infertility.

 Sonata is primarily used to treat fibroid symptoms like pain and heavy bleeding.
 It is not used to treat infertility.
 That said, some women have conceived and had successful pregnancies and deliveries after the procedure, but the data is limited, notes Dr. Pacana.

-To see if the procedure is right for you, your doctor will do an ultrasound and possibly an MRI to see where your fibroids are located.
+To determine which procedure is right for you, your doctor will do an ultrasound and possibly an MRI to find out where your fibroids are located.

 The Bottom Line